xcart/xcart-docs/_pages/kb_en/seo_and_promotion/connecting_to_kissmetrics.md

 An X-Cart 5 store can be connected to Kissmetrics using one of the following methods:
 {% toc %}

-   * [Method 1: Paste some Kissmetrics-provided JS code into your store using X-Cart's custom JS feature](#method-1-paste-some-kissmetrics-provided-js-code-into-your-store-using-x-carts-custom-js-feature) (supported by X-Cart versions 5.1 and later).
-   * [Method 2: Connect X-Cart to Kissmetrics by means of the free Segment Integration module](method-2-connect-x-cart-to-kissmetrics-by-means-of-the-free-segment-integration-module) (available for all X-Cart 5 versions).

 ## Method 1: Paste some Kissmetrics-provided JS code into your store using X-Cart's custom JS feature

+{% note warning %}
+The method is supported by X-Cart versions 5.1 and later.
+{% endnote %}

 To connect your X-Cart store to Kissmetrics using this method, follow the steps below: